UK royals riding high in media a year after wedding

 "One of its roles in a way is to provide a sort of ballast to the nation, a solid foundation, and it probably comes to the fore more obviously in difficult times.

 "You saw that with the royal wedding last year.
-People realized they could have a celebration.
+People realised they could have a celebration.
 It was something that people turned to very naturally."

 The queen may well be grateful to her grandchildren for casting the royals in a positive light, following a series of scandals including popular Diana's death in a Paris car crash aged 36.